The characters page for the Life manga.

 - Japanese Delinquents: She is deemed one at her school, though she doesn't do anything besides ditch classes sometimes.

 - Romantic Two-Girl Friendship: She has a very close bond with Ayumu.
+They're each other's closest friend.

 - Adaptational Jerkass: In the TV show, Manami is obviously evil from the start.
 In the manga, she initially seems sweet and only reveals her true personality later on.